OlenaOKushnir/selene_docs/source/selene.md

 tasks[2].element(".toggle").click()
 ```

-Usually, when you get a SeleneElement object be the "s" command, you can perform some action on it:
+After you receive a SeleneElement object be the "s" command, you can perform some actions or actions with it:
 ```
 s('#toggle-all').click()
 ```
-and even several actions at once:

 ```
 s('#new-todo').set_value(task_text).press_enter()
 ```